nrobinson2000/sparkbot-default/README.md

 ##About:
 * This is the default library for the SparkBot by Nathan Robinson.
 This library contains all of the necessary functions and variables to make using SparkBot easier.

+## App:
+I have built an app for using my product.
+The app is avaliable at [http://nrobinson2000.github.io/app](http://nrobinson2000.github.io/app).

 ## Basic Usage:
     #include "sparkbot-default.h" // Import the sparkbot-default library.